 Sustainability has been at work here for over 100 years: 370,000 trees were planted between 1902 and 1933, creating the lush landscape visitors can enjoy today.
 Pennsylvania Governor Gifford Pinchot* had been leading the fight for conservation at the federal level and already had plans to improve the park in place when President Franklin D. Roosevelt implemented the Civilian Conservation Corps in 1933.
 Many structures in the park that visitors can enjoy today, including the Bear Wallow Cabins and the Egypt Meadow Dam, were built thanks to young men working in Promised Land's CCC camp.
 The Masker Museum, located off of Pickerel Point Road, pays tribute to their hard work and is full of interactive displays and artifacts.
 Admission is free, and the museum is typically open Memorial Day through Labor Day.
 Call ahead to confirm the hours before your trip!

-*You can learn more about Gifford Pinchot and his legacy of conservation at his beautiful former home, Grey Towers National Historic Landmark, which is also located in the Pocono Mountains!
+*You can learn more about Gifford Pinchot and his legacy of conservation at his beautiful former home, Grey Towers National Historic Site, which is also located in the Pocono Mountains!

 Winter Activities and Snow Adventures